InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 #### IABTL responsibilities are to:
 1. Organize SKAdNetwork IDs as well as define an automated self-serve registration process
-    - Not validate any input data
+    - Will not validate the ID with Apple, but will verify that the domain matches the domain of the verified email address of the submitter.
+Will also provide an offline/non-autmoated process in case the email domain is different.
-2. Perform releases in batches at “x" cadence to ensure as many partners publishers have the most up-to-date lists
+2. Perform releases in batches at "x" cadence to ensure as many partners publishers have the most up-to-date lists
     - List should be in both JSON and XML formats to allow publishers to build to the IABTL list as well as other lists
 3. Assign a permanent ID for each registered `SKAdNetwork ID`
     - Each registrant may have more than one `SKAdNetwork ID`.
 In this scenario, each `SKAdNetwork ID` will be assigned its own unique IABTL ID
-4. Provide a tool for publishers to build their `info.plist` files and express IABTL signaling from various URLs and / or raw skadnetwork ID
+4. Provide a tool for publishers to build their `Info.plist` files and express IABTL signaling from various URLs and / or raw SKAdNetwork ID

 #### SSP/SDK responsibilities are to: